MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Part 2: Choose between automatic or manual device onboarding

 > [!NOTE]
-> If you are not already using Microsoft Endpoint Manager (or Microsoft Intune), skip to [Part 3: Choose a deployment method](#part-3-choose-a-deployment-method).
+> If you are not already using Microsoft Endpoint Manager (or Microsoft Intune), skip this section and proceed to [Part 3: Choose a deployment method](#part-3-choose-a-deployment-method).

 If you are already using Microsoft Endpoint Manager (or Microsoft Intune), you can choose to onboard devices to Defender for Business automatically or manually.
 The following table summarizes these options.